-Good job, you’ve figured out a homeopathic remedy you think might help whatever is ailing you.
+Good job, you’ve figured out a homeopathic remedy you think might help for a self limiting condition that is ailing you.
 Now, how do you take it?
 What potency should you take?
 How often do you take it?
 How do you know when to stop taking it?

 Potency of remedies

 Generally speaking, if you are using homeopathy at home and outside of the recommendations of a professional homeopath, you will be working with either a 6C potency or a 30C potency.
 I would recommend using the 30C potency unless the person has a skin condition, is very sensitive, or has very low vitality even without whatever ailment you are hoping will improve.
 In these cases, I recommend beginning with 6C.

 Homeopathic remedies come as either small pellets or as liquids.
 If you are taking a remedy on your own, outside of the recommendations of a professional homeopath, you are most likely purchasing a remedy as pellets.

 Take the remedy at a time when you have not had anything to eat or drink for at least 10 to 15 minutes and will not be having anything to eat or drink for at least another 10 to 15 minutes.
 With children, if you cannot find a suitable window, then just give it to them anyway coming as close to it as possible.